ReSpeak/t4rust/README.md

 Num:3
 ```

-You can simply write rust code withing code blocks.
+You can simply write rust code within code blocks.

 Code is written within `<#` and `#>` blocks.
 If you want to write a `<#` in template text without starting a code block